Ferrero Rocher

-Ferrero Rocher (/fəˌrɛəroʊ ˈrɒʃeɪ/ fə-RAIR-oh-_-ROSH-ay, /- roʊˈʃeɪ/ -_-roh-SHAY, /it/; stylized in all caps) is a brand of chocolate and hazelnut confection manufactured by the Italian company Ferrero.
+Ferrero Rocher (/fəˌrɛəroʊ ˈrɒʃeɪ/ fə-RAIR-oh-_-ROSH-ay, /- roʊˈʃeɪ/ -_-roh-SHAY, /it/; stylized in all caps) is an Italian brand of chocolate and hazelnut confection manufactured by the Italian company Ferrero.
 Created by Michele Ferrero in 1979, each Ferrero Rocher ball is covered in foil and placed into a paper liner.
-The confection is machine-made and much of its production process is kept secret.
-It is sold worldwide and is particularly associated with Christmas.
+The confection is machine-made and much of its production process is kept secret It is sold worldwide and it is particularly associated with Christmas.

 History

 Ferrero Rocher was introduced in 1979 in Italy and in other parts of Europe in 1982.
 Michele Ferrero, the credited inventor, named the chocolate after a grotto in the Roman Catholic shrine of Lourdes, Rocher de Massabielle.
 Rocher comes from French and means 'rock' or 'boulder'.

 Ingredients

 The chocolate consists of a whole roasted hazelnut encased in a thin wafer shell filled with hazelnut chocolate and covered in milk chocolate and chopped hazelnuts.
 Its ingredients are milk chocolate, sugar, cocoa butter, cocoa mass, skim milk powder, butteroil, lecithin as emulsifier (soy), vanillin (artificial flavor), hazelnuts, palm oil, wheat flour, whey (milk), low fat cocoa powder, sodium bicarbonate (leavening agent), and salt.